VityaVitalich/TaxoLLaMA/README.md

 #### Pre-training with WordNet

 For pre-training with instructive WordNet dataset we should simply sample data in our format.
 The process of sampling and recreation of data is possible in ```DataConsructor/unified_model.ipynb``` notebook.
-As well we also publish created datasets.
+As well we also publish created datasets and can be downloaded [here](https://anonymfile.com/RnpJ/tax-instructwnettar.gz).

 #### Hypernym Discovery

-Refactored for our format data could be downloaded here.
+Refactored for our format data could be downloaded [here](https://anonymfile.com/EkbR/data-hypernymdiscoverytar.gz).
 Few-shots sampled from training set are stored in ```SemEval2018-Task9/few_shots``` directory

 #### Taxonomy Enrichment

-We have followed TaxoEnrich data and train/test split procedure and after converted data to our format that could be downloaded here.
+We have followed TaxoEnrich data and train/test split procedure and after converted data to our format that could be downloaded [here](https://anonymfile.com/q36r/data-taxonomyenrichmenttar.gz).

 #### Taxonomy Construction

 We formatted all the pairs for ease of perplexity estimation.
 Nevertheless, we still need original data for examination.
-Everything could be downloaded here.
+Everything could be downloaded [here](https://anonymfile.com/aWK5/data-taxonomyconstructiontar.gz).

 #### Lexical Entailment

-We formatted the pairs for perplexity estimation, however initial data left in the same format and could be downloaded here.
+We formatted the pairs for perplexity estimation, however initial data left in the same format and could be downloaded [here](https://anonymfile.com/BVjQ/data-lexicalentailmenttar.gz).

 ### Training, Inference, Fine-tuning

-To train the model in our setting one needs to simply run the train.py script with the configs, specified in ```configs/train.yml```.
+To train the model in our setting one needs to simply run the ```train.py``` script with the configs, specified in ```configs/train.yml```.
 Every parameter is described there.
 It reports final metrics to WandB

-To inference the pre-trained model later one can use the inference.py script with the configs in ```configs/inference.yml```.
+To inference the pre-trained model later one can use the ```inference.py``` script with the configs in ```configs/inference.yml```.
 The final metrics are printed and predictions are saved in file.

-To get the detailed metric report with examples one needs to run metrics.py script with the configs in ```configs/metrics.yml```.
+To get the detailed metric report with examples one needs to run ```metrics.py``` script with the configs in ```configs/metrics.yml```.

-To fine tune the model for your dataset, you can simply treat pre-trained model as intiial checkpoint and run the train.py script with checkpoint.
+To fine tune the model for your dataset, you can simply treat pre-trained model as intiial checkpoint and run the ```train.py``` script with checkpoint.

 ### Perplexity Estimation